pebble-hacks/jpdc/README.md

 * A fully complete PDC implementation.
 The `PrecisePath` type is not implemented, neither are PebbleDrawCommandSequences, or objects representing the PebbleDrawCommandList or PebbleDrawCommandFrame.

-* The 'Open' function is not yet implemented.

 * Bug-free.
 While most drawings result in usable `.pdc` files, on some occasions nothing will appear.
 The cause is not known.